tasjian/trading_system/README.md

 # Advanced Algorithmic Trading System

-A sophisticated, production-ready algorithmic trading system with comprehensive tax optimization capabilities, multi-modal sentiment analysis, and institutional-grade risk management.
+This is my first draft of an algorithmic trading system with comprehensive tax optimization capabilities, multi-modal sentiment analysis, and institutional-grade risk management.

+## Heads up!

+Using this requires meeting the pattern day trading criteria.
+Use at your own risk!
+Do NOT blindly implement this if you don't know what you're doing.
+You will lose a lot of money!

 ## 🚀 Key Features